mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/lab2.rst

   :scale: 50%

 .. note:: If you want to use learning/blocking mode, you will need a dedicated app template per application.

+.. warning:: Ignore the unauthorized error when saving the policy.

 2. Create the AFM Policy, go to *Configuration* > *SECURITY* > *Network Security* > *Firewall Policies*, click Create.
 Then enter the name of your policy: ``f5-afm-policy1``.
 Make sure the box ``Make available in Application Templates`` is checked.
 Click Save.